GEO-IASS/code_review_tsuruoka/README.md

 #endif
 ```

 As the comments indicate,  the program will be a bit slower.
 This is expected since the standard library container `map` orders its keys.
-A good alternative would be to use an [unordered_map](https://en.wikipedia.org/wiki/Unordered_associative_containers_%28C%2B%2B%29) (maybe a pull request?).
-The C++ Technical Report 1 ([TR1](https://en.wikipedia.org/wiki/C%2B%2B_Technical_Report_1)), whose improvements contributed to C++11, suggests that way.
-If you are interested, check out this article: [Hash Table Performance Tests](http://preshing.com/20110603/hash-table-performance-tests/).

-### hashfun_str

-The structure `hashfun_str` is used for the definition of  `ext/hash_map` into the scope of `MiniStringBag`.
+A better alternative would be to use an [unordered_map](https://en.wikipedia.org/wiki/Unordered_associative_containers_%28C%2B%2B%29).
+Therefore, a custom hash function is provided and allows to obtain significant speed improvements (even over the C++11 `unordered_map`).
+The structure `hashfun_str` is used for this definition, into the scope of `MiniStringBag`.

 ```C++
 #ifdef USE_HASH_MAP